 - Chekhov's Skill: Rarity's topiary spell comes in handy.

-- Cucumber Facial: Subverted as a Brick Joke near the end.
+- Cucumber Facial: Rarity put a mud mask and pair of cucumber slides on a bemused Applejack, but AJ prefers eating the cucumber.
+Subverted as a Brick Joke near the end.

-- Death Glare: Rarity briefly gives Applejack one of these when the latter is about to buck the last remaining piece of wood out of the window frame, as if to say "Don't you dare!"
+- Death Glare: Rarity briefly gives Applejack a very mild one when the latter is about to buck the last remaining piece of wood out of the window frame, as if to say "Really?
+Must you be so barbaric?"
 This prompts AJ to gently toss the stump out with her teeth instead.

 - Feud Episode